PoPGRI/Race/_home/00home.md

 We are providing a simulation environment, test vehicles, tracks, scoring function, and documentation.
 As a competitor, you will use the given API and develop your racing controller.
 In early May, you will submit your racing controller code.
 The competition tracks will be different from the testing tracks.
 Multiple vehicles will be involved.
 We will run the races with your controllers and provide results, data, video feedback, and announce winners during CPSWeek.
 There will be different race categories and prizes.

-# Competition details
+# Details

 At runtime, the input to the controller will come from a _perception oracle_ that will provide as input a local view of obstacles, lanes, and gates on the track near the vehicle.
 All of these will be published in ROS topics.
 The tracks will have à priori unknown static and moving obstacles.
 The outputs from the controller (brake, throttle, and steering) will drive the vehicle, through ROS interfaces.
 In some race categories, you will be provided a mathematical vehicle model, and in other categories you will be provided a black-box vehicle simulator.
 The perception and control interfaces will not change.
+Read the [Docs](https://popgri.github.io/Race/docs/) page for more details about tracks, obstacles, vehicles, and APIs.

 ## Highlights